Uniform models of neutron and quark (strange) stars in General Relativity: Construction of the equilibrium curve for a uniform density model

-The calculation results for several equations of state are presented in Figs. \ref{2}–\ref{4} from \cite{bkp23}, which also include the dependence of $M(\rho)$ for arbitrary density distribution, obtained by solving the Oppenheimer-Volkoff equations \cite{oveq}.
+The results of calculations for several equations of state are presented in Figs.~\ref{2}–\ref{4} from \cite{bkp23}.
+These figures also include the dependence $M(\rho)$ for arbitrary density distributions, obtained by solving the Oppenheimer–Volkoff equations \cite{oveq}.

-A comparison of results for uniform density models with exact solutions of differential equations of equilibrium for various equations of state, including some from Bethe et al.(1975) \cite{bethe} shows that the approximate value of the critical mass of a star exceeds the exact value by at most $ \sim 20 \%$.
-Critical densities in the uniform density models turn out to be significantly lower than the values of central densities in numerical models and are comparable with average densities of these models.
+A comparison of uniform-density models with exact solutions of the equilibrium differential equations for various equations of state, including those from Bethe et al.~(1975) \cite{bethe}, shows that the approximate value of the critical mass exceeds the exact value by no more than $\sim 20\%$.
+The critical densities obtained in the uniform-density models are significantly lower than the central densities in numerical models and are comparable to the average densities of those models.